 The majority of the people were like me—there to protest the closure of churches.
 I’d estimate that 65% of the homemade signs were religious liberty-related.
 I decided to talk to these people.

 I spoke to countless Christians from all over California.
 I spoke to Presbyterians, Baptists, Methodists, and other mainline Protestants.
-Outnumbering them were the Evangelicals—they came from so many different churches, it makes my head spin.
+Outnumbering them were the Evangelicals—they came from so many different churches, it made my head spin.

 But out of all those names and faces, two stand out: Emma Gonzales and her daughter, Donna Estrada.